 At Gateway Foundation, we do an extensive check on family background and history before admitting people into therapy.
 A history of addiction can be a factor in gaming addiction.

 Answers to Questions About Teen Gaming Addiction Treatment

 Q: What are the steps I should take when I discover that my child has an obsession with gaming?

 A: First, develop self-discipline with electronics — games, smartphones, TV and more.
 Your child will naturally follow your example.
 Help your child develop a different relationship with electronics and video games.
 Next, get personal or family counseling to help your child realize that gaming is a diversion from a situation they don’t want to confront.
 You may also consider taking your child to Gateway Foundation for a program that treats gaming addiction effectively.

 We Offer Gaming Addiction Treatment in Chicago, IL

 Gateway Foundation offers life-saving addiction treatment that works.
 We provide high-quality care using evidence-based treatment techniques.
 We’ve been offering addiction treatment to people in Illinois for over 50 years.
-If you’re a parent and your child needs gaming addiction help, then give us a call at 877.381.6538 or reach us through our contact page.
+If you are struggling with gambling addiction in conjunction with substance abuse, please call 877.381.6538 or reach us through our contact page,